 Why would you want an Inside Out Golf Swing?

-Next, let’s dig in to why a golfer should hit the golf ball from the inside.
-In general, there are nine ball flights that a golfer can hit; a combination of pull, push, slice, fade, draw, hook, and straight.
+Next, let’s dig in to why you should hit the golf ball from the inside.
+In general, there are nine ball flights that you can hit; a combination of pull, push, slice, fade, draw, hook, and straight.
 These nine ball flights are collectively referred to as the ball flight laws.

-Of course, there are also punch shots, flops shots, etc., but those are for another conversation completely.
-In order to hit each ball flight, it requires a specific combination of face angle at impact and club head path.
-These two swing characteristics work together to create the nine ball flights.
+Of course, there are also punch shots, flop shots, etc., but those are for another conversation completely.
+In order to hit each full shot, it requires a specific combination of face angle at impact and correct club head path.
+These two swing characteristics work together to create the nine different ball flights.

-The funny thing about ball flights and club head path is that they work opposite of what most people’s natural thought.
+The funny thing about these laws and club head is that they work opposite of what most people’s natural thought.

-For example, if a golfer continues to struggle with hitting a slice, a lot of the time that’s because they are swinging outside their target-line to inside their target-line.
+For example, if a golfer continues to struggle with hitting a left to right flight, a lot of the time that’s because they are swinging outside their target-line to inside their target-line.

 On the surface, you might think this is counter-intuitive, but it’s not.
-That type of club head path actually puts side spin on the golf ball which makes it slice, almost uncontrollably.
+That type of club head path actually puts side spin on the golf shot which makes it slice, sometimes uncontrollably.